Paomittsu/weather-data-project/README.md

 - Actual temperature vs feels like temperature - visualize the gap between the actual temp and perceived temp.
 - Weather type ratio: show which weather description is most common throughout the day.
 - Actual temperature and wind speed correlation - examine whether actual temperature and wind speed have any substantial relationship.
-- Particulate Matter 2.5 and 10 - shows the latest reading for particulate concentration and highlights the safety level.
+- Particulate Matter 2.5 and 10 -  a gauge chart showing the latest reading for particulate concentration and highlights the safety level.
 *Note: thresholds for each level are sourced from airnow.gov: https://www.airnow.gov/aqi/aqi-calculator/

 ## End-to-end ELT Pipeline